BSc Horticulture Syllabus & Subjects 2025

 Show Less

-BSc Horticulture Common Subjects for All Semester
+BSc Horticulture Common Subjects for All Semesters

 The core, lab, and elective BSc Horticulture subjects make up the three components of BSc Horticulture subjects, which come together to form the entire programme.
 A few of the roughly core BSc Horticulture course subjects are listed below: